amorena/democdonpaas/README.md

    git clone https://github.com/amorena/democdonpaas.git
    ```

-3. Steps required ONLY if you wanna use OSE 2.x Virtual Machine (like I do at the moment)
+3. This step is required ONLY if you wanna use "Openshift online" + Openshift enterprise 2.x Virtual Machine (current configuration)
 	.
 DNS nameserver of the virtual machine needs to be configured in Jenkins (or local machine)
 		.
 Edit your local file `/etc/resolv.conf`and add `nameserver 192.168.122.51` as the first nameserver (Optional: change attribute so that the file is immutable during the demo)
 	.
 Bound Docker containers network from "docker0" to "virbr0" (same network interface used by the VM).Edit /etc/sysconfig/docker-network.